 Lafayette's water conservation ordinance

-Lafayette City Council enacted a permanent water conservation ordinance on Nov.
+Lafayette City Council enacted a permanent water conservation ordinance into the City's Municipal Code on Nov.
 6, 2013, putting in place watering restrictions to protect the City’s water resources.
 It was determined that these practices are beneficial conservation practices for Lafayette regardless of drought conditions.

 - No watering of outdoor landscaping between the hours of 10am and 6pm except: